stardot/beebem-windows/CONTRIBUTING.md

 * As maintainer, I (@chrisn) will work with you to develop and integrate the feature.

 * Please avoid making commits directly to your copy of the `master` branch.
 This branch is reserved for aggregating changes from other people, and for mainline development from the maintainers.
-If you commit to `master`, it's likely that your local fork will diverge from the [stardot/beebem-windows](https://github.com/stardot/beebem-windows).
+If you commit to `master`, it's likely that your local fork will diverge from the [stardot/beebem-windows](https://github.com/stardot/beebem-windows) repository.

 * Before working on a change, please ensure your local fork is up to date with the code in the [stardot/beebem-windows](https://github.com/stardot/beebem-windows) repository, and create a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) for your changes.